koliseoapi/help/content/events/forms.md

 ## Filling out the form

-When an event includes a form, the ticket purchase page page displays a set of input fields for each attendee.
+When an event includes a form, the ticket purchase page displays a set of input fields for each attendee.
 The attendees must fill out all fields marked as required to get their tickets.

 ## Collecting the form input